goldin2008/Note/interview_bq_ans.md

 "This experience taught me the importance of embracing challenges, especially those that push me outside of my comfort zone.
 I realized that by stepping up and tackling unfamiliar tasks, I could significantly contribute to the success of the team and project.
 It also showed me the value of continuous learning and preparation in overcoming initial discomfort.
 Since then, I've actively sought opportunities to improve my communication skills and take on roles that require client interaction, which has broadened my skill set and made me a more versatile professional."

 This response highlights your ability to tackle challenges outside your comfort zone, demonstrating your growth mindset and adaptability—qualities that are highly valued in an AWS Applied Scientist role.
 It also reflects the AWS leadership principles of "Learn and Be Curious" and "Earn Trust," showing that you're willing to develop new skills and contribute to the success of the team.

+### Question 13: "Describe a time when you did work beyond your original responsibility.
+What was the outcome?"
+When asked to describe a time when you went beyond your original responsibility, it's crucial to emphasize your initiative, sense of ownership, and willingness to contribute to the broader success of a project or team.
+For an AWS Applied Scientist L6 role, focus on how your actions positively impacted the outcome, team, or organization, and align your response with AWS's leadership principles, such as "Ownership" and "Deliver Results."
+1. Situation:
+Start by setting the context for the situation.
+Explain your role, the scope of your original responsibilities, and the circumstances that led you to take on additional work.

+Example:
+"In my previous role as a Machine Learning Engineer at [Company], I was primarily responsible for developing machine learning models for a customer segmentation project.
+My tasks included data preprocessing, feature engineering, and model development.
+However, during the project, it became clear that there was a significant gap in our data quality, which was hindering the model's performance.
+The data engineering team was overwhelmed with other priorities, and addressing this issue wasn't within my original scope of work."

+2. Task:
+Describe the specific additional work you took on.
+Explain why you decided to go beyond your original responsibilities and the importance of this work to the project's success.

+Example:
+"Recognizing the importance of high-quality data for the success of our models, I decided to take on the task of improving the data quality myself.
+I knew that if we didn’t address this issue, the project’s outcomes would be compromised, potentially affecting the client’s trust in our solution.
+Even though this was beyond my original responsibility, I felt it was crucial to ensure the project’s success."

+3. Action:
+Detail the steps you took to complete the additional work.
+Focus on how you leveraged your skills, collaborated with others, and overcame any challenges in the process.

+Example:
+"I began by conducting a thorough audit of the existing data pipeline to identify the sources of poor data quality.
+I discovered several issues, such as missing values, inconsistencies, and outdated records.
+To address these, I implemented data cleaning procedures, developed scripts for automated data validation, and collaborated with the data engineering team to optimize the ETL process.
+I also set up monitoring systems to ensure ongoing data quality, which involved learning new tools and techniques that were previously outside my expertise.

+Additionally, I worked closely with the business stakeholders to understand their data needs better, ensuring that the cleaned and validated data aligned with the project's goals.
+Throughout this process, I maintained clear communication with my team and provided regular updates to keep everyone aligned on progress and next steps."

+4. Result:
+Discuss the outcome of your efforts.
+Highlight the positive impact of the work you did beyond your original responsibilities on the project, team, or organization.

+Example:
+"As a result of my efforts, the data quality improved significantly, leading to a 20% increase in the accuracy of our customer segmentation model.
+This improvement not only enhanced the project's outcomes but also earned positive feedback from the client, who appreciated the proactive approach to addressing potential issues.
+My initiative helped us deliver a successful project on time and strengthened our relationship with the client.

+Furthermore, the data quality procedures I implemented were adopted as best practices within the team, leading to more consistent and reliable data for future projects.
+My manager recognized my contributions, and I was commended for going above and beyond to ensure the success of the project."

+5. Reflection:
+Conclude by reflecting on what you learned from the experience and how it has influenced your approach to work in the future.

+Example:
+"This experience reinforced the importance of taking ownership and being proactive when I see potential issues that could impact the success of a project.
+It taught me that stepping beyond my original responsibilities can lead to better outcomes and provide valuable learning opportunities.
+Since then, I've consistently looked for ways to contribute beyond my immediate role, knowing that this mindset is crucial in fast-paced and innovative environments like AWS."

+This response showcases your initiative, problem-solving abilities, and commitment to delivering high-quality results, all of which are critical traits for an AWS Applied Scientist.
+It aligns with AWS's leadership principles, particularly "Ownership" and "Deliver Results," making it a strong example for your interview.